OmegaWave and Alactic Intervals Discussions

 I’ve noticed among some of my peers (myself included), that sometimes we tend to negate the importance of certain things (be it technology, philosophies, methods and so forth), especially once we reach certain level of knowledge, that are “complex” or question our belief system.
 These “new” things sometimes demand further education, time investment, re-evaluation of our own belief/evidence system and most of the time demand for some financial expenses.
 We grow to be cautious and question all of these new things, groundbreaking, you-have-been-doing-it-wrong-all-the-time propaganda.
 Most of the time rightly so, but sometimes we miss real gems.
 Sometimes.

 As a friend of mine Jovan Buha, S&C coach of Bayern Basketball Club, used to say: “These days it is more important to know what NOT to read, than what to read” (similar to “via Negativa” approach), it is very hard to make sense and think straight (and save your money) in this information overload world.
-Should we risk and become too confident that there is not much new and groundbreaking out there or should be develop “fear of missing out” and buy and read and invest in every e-book and gadget out there?
+Should we risk and become too confident that there is not much new and groundbreaking out there or should be developed “fear of missing out” and buy and read and invest in every e-book and gadget out there?

 Honestly, I am struggling with this.
 I am interested in multiple things (coaching, sport science, data science and statistics, psychology, history, philosophy, martial arts…) and it seems that I get “agitated” by how much more I need to read/learn.
 Sometimes I (probably others, if they are willing to openly admit) solve this issue by degrading the new “source” as unnecessary.
 Sometimes this is a fluke but most of the time I might be right.
 Sometimes we just end up reading books, not because of positive attraction to them and knowledge, but because of “fear of missing out” (click HERE).
 It is getting harder and harder to leverage this “complementary aspect” of sharpen~saw

 This is just how my brain works.
 I hope some will not understand and most will not.
-That’s okay with me, because if one doesn’t have any enemies he is probably doing something wrong.
+That’s okay with me because if one doesn’t have any enemies he is probably doing something wrong.